-- For campus updates on COVID-19, please refer to WSU’s COVID-19 Update and Information page.
+- For campus updates on COVID-19, please refer to WSU’s COVID-19 website.

 - Weber State parking passes are required to park on campus, including disabled parking stalls.
 If you have a disability parking permit, contact Parking Services for information on getting a disabled parking permit.

 Disability Services provides services and accommodations to qualified students with disabilities attending or planning to attend Weber State University.